First person sentenced in Mueller probe gets 30 days in prison for lying to FBI

 Prosecutors said van der Zwaan had lied and covered it up, trying to destroy emails.
 They had asked that he be sentenced to some time behind bars as a "general deterrent" but did not make a specific recommendation as to the length.

 The case did not involve Mueller's central mission of examining potential help for Russian election meddling in 2016.
-It instead grew out of the investigation of Gates and former Trump campaign manager Paul Manafort, over work they did in Ukraine more than a decade ago.
+Instead, it grew out of the investigation of Gates and former Trump campaign manager Paul Manafort, over work they did in Ukraine more than a decade ago.

 The firm's work was supposed to be independent of the lobbying by Manafort and Gates, but van der Zwaan leaked a copy of the report and talking points to Gates and lied about later conversations in 2016 with Gates about how the firm was paid and potential criminal charges against the firm in Ukraine.

 Mueller's team has separately charged Gates and Manafort with illegally hiding millions of dollars they earned doing work in Ukraine.
-Gates has pleaded guilty but no sentencing date has been set, while Manafort faces trial in early July.
+Gates has pleaded guilty but no sentencing date has been set; Manafort faces trial in early July.

 Van der Zwaan's lawyers had noted that two weeks after making the false statements, the lawyer returned to the U.S. to meet with Mueller's team again to correct the record.
 When he lied the first time, they said, he was not trying to impede the investigation but instead wanted to prevent his law firm from discovering that he had misled his supervisors about his contact with Gates.